-During hot summer months, parking in Fernan is often limited.
+During the hot summer months, parking in Fernan is often limited.
 Being within a residential area and the high frequency of visitors can add to this issue.
 However, there are adequate public parking options available within a short walking distance, making this a great place to travel on foot.
-In colder months, there is little to no parking limitations in the area, and far fewer people as well.
+In colder months, there are little to no parking limitations in the area, and far fewer people as well.

 Fishing & Boating in Fernan

 The lake is known for its breathtaking views of the surrounding mountain, and just as much for the fishing.
 Many locals visit the lake year-round to partake in fishing during all seasons, especially during the hotter months.
 Fernan is the most fished lake per unit area in the state of Idaho!
 Just as popular is boating, which due to the quiet, calm nature of Fernan Lake, makes it a great place to get away from all the crowding at other local docks.
-There is also multiple small coves and inlets within the lake, offering even more privacy for a cosy day on the lake.
+There are also multiple small coves and inlets within the lake, offering even more privacy for a cozy day on the lake.

 Trails and Fernan Lake Road